 Length of temporary layoff

-The period of temporary layoff can be extended beyond the maximum days if the employer makes regular payment to or on behalf of the employee, such as continuing to pay wages, employee pensions or benefits and the employee agrees to these payments in lieu of a firm limit of the length of the layoff.
+The period of temporary layoff can be extended if the employer makes regular payment to or on behalf of the employee, such as continuing to pay wages, employee pensions or benefits.
+The employee must agree to accept these payments in lieu of a firm limit of the length of the layoff.
 Termination pay is payable when payments in lieu cease.

 Recall of employee during temporary layoff